Skip to content

 # )

-The Patterns class maps resource names (from Schema) to their physical data sources: - FilePattern: For file-based resources with regex for matching filenames and sub_path for the directory to search - TablePattern: For PostgreSQL table resources with connection configuration
+Bindings maps resource names (from IngestionModel) to their physical data sources: - FileConnector: For file-based resources with regex for matching filenames and sub_path for the directory to search - TableConnector: For PostgreSQL table resources (table/schema/view metadata on the connector; connection URLs and secrets are not stored in the manifest when using connector_connection — see below) - SparqlConnector: RDF class / SPARQL endpoint wiring (same proxy pattern as SQL when needed)

-The ingest() method takes: - target_db_config: Target graph database configuration (where to write the graph) - patterns: Source data patterns (where to read data from - files or database tables)
+The ingest() method takes: - target_db_config: Target graph database configuration (where to write the graph) - bindings: Source data connectors (where to read data from - files or database tables)

 🚀 Using PostgreSQL Tables as Data Sources¶